BocaDoru/Hospital-Chain-Management-System/README.md

 * The *Doctor* role can visualize the informations, reports and the medical history for a selected pacient.
 * Doctors have two additional options in the Main Menu:
 1. **View Salary:** where the doctor can view his salary for a selected month based on his worked hours.
-2. **View Profit:** whre the doctor can view his profit raport for a selected month.
+2. **View Profit:** where the doctor can view his profit raport for a selected month.

 * **To make any action the *Doctor* needs to select a pacient using *Registered pacients* button to view all the registered pacients or *Programed pacients* button to view all the programed pacients for him.
 After a pacient is selected the doctor can select his wanted action.**